Who am I?

 Other Stuff

-This site also hosts some papers and reflections I have written on theology and spirituality and the occassional ‘thought’.
+This site also hosts some papers and reflections I have written on theology and spirituality and the occasional ‘thought’.

-I’ve also included a collection of components I wrote a few years back for the Delphi computer programming language.
+I’ve also included a collection of components I wrote many years back for the Delphi computer programming language.
 They are all rather dated now but might still be useful in some way.